 Stephanie is presently working as a teacher at Tolvåkerskolan in Skåne.

-Johan currently works at a Stockholm-based hedge fund focusing on direct lending to mid-sized Nordic companies.
-Prior to that he has worked within fixed income, insurance, and most recently as a deal manager at the Swedish Export Credit Corporation, a state-owned company that finances Swedish exporters, their subsidiaries, and foreign customers.
+Johan currently works as a Relationship Manager at Bank of China (Europe) S.A.
+Stockholm Branch, focusing on green finance in the Nordic Region.
+Prior to that he has worked within fixed income, insurance, High Yield loans and with lending to Mid-sized corporates at the Swedish Export Credit Corporation, a state-owned company that finances Swedish exporters, their subsidiaries, and foreign customers.